en_USEnglish

 Choice of keywords

-When creating an advertising campaign on Google Ads, it's essential to choose keywords that are relevant to your business.
-Keywords allow Google to determine when to display your ads.
-We recommend using specific, detailed keywords to reach a more precise target audience and reduce unnecessary bidding costs.
+When creating a Google Ads campaign, it's essential to choose keywords that are relevant to your business.
+Keywords help Google determine when to display your ads.
+It's recommended to use specific, detailed keywords to reach a more precise target audience and reduce unnecessary bidding costs.

 Determining the budget

 It's important to set a budget for your Google Ads campaign.
-You can set a maximum daily budget or a total amount to be spent over a given period.
-It's a good idea to regularly monitor and adjust your budget according to your campaign's performance.
+You can set a maximum daily budget or a total amount to spend over a given period.
+It's recommended that you regularly monitor and adjust your budget based on your campaign's performance.

 Selecting broadcast parameters

-Google Ads offers a variety of delivery settings to fine-tune the way your ads are shown.
-You can choose delivery locations, delivery times, targeted devices, language, and so on.
-It's essential to select the settings most relevant to your target audience to optimize your chances of success.
+Google Ads offers a variety of ad settings to fine-tune how your ads will appear.
+You can choose ad placements, times, targeted devices, language, and more.
+Selecting the settings that are most relevant to your target audience is essential to maximize your chances of success.

 Creating ads

-Creating ads is a crucial step in a Google Ads campaign.
-It's important to write clear, concise and attractive ads to capture users' attention.
-You can use different ad formats, such as text ads, visual ads or video ads, depending on your needs. objectives and your target audience.
+Ad creation is a crucial step in a Google Ads campaign.
+It's important to write clear, concise, and engaging ads to capture users' attention.
+You can use different ad formats, such as text ads, image ads, or video ads, depending on your goals and target audience.

 Optimizing Google Ads campaigns